How to Teach English in Thailand: The Ultimate GuideBy Camille Turner

 What’s a typical TEFL job like in Thailand?

 The preferred contract length for teaching in Thailand is one year, but six-month contracts do exist at some schools and language centers.
-For a better idea of what types of TEFL jobs are available in Thailand, consider this job opening from Bridge partner, SINE Education.
+For a better idea of what types of TEFL jobs are available in Thailand, consider this job opening from a Bridge Preferred Employment Partner, SINE Education.
 They’re looking for educators who can teach students ages 12 to 18 years old in large classrooms (up to 50 students per class) in government secondary schools.
-Working hours are all day from Monday to Friday, but teachers won’t work more than a total of 24 hours per week.
-SINE Education offers a starting salary of 33,000 Thai baht (approximately $1,053 USD) plus living and traveling allowances, health insurance, paid vacation time, an end-of-contract bonus, paid training and overtime, and other benefits.
+Working hours are all times of the day from Monday to Friday, but teachers won’t work more than a total of 24 hours per week.
+SINE Education offers a starting salary of 33,000 Thai baht (approximately $891 USD) plus living and traveling allowances, health insurance, paid vacation time, an end-of-contract bonus, paid training and overtime, and other benefits.
 Positions are available all across Thailand but are most concentrated in Bangkok, Central Thailand, and the Northeast/Isaan.

 How can I get a job teaching English in Thailand?

-The first thing you should do if you want to teach English in Thailand is to make sure you’re qualified.
-You’ll definitely want to be TEFL-certified, and you’ll also probably want to hold at least a bachelor’s degree before applying to jobs.
-Teaching positions in Thailand are available year-round, so you can apply anytime.
+The first thing you should do if you want to teach English in Thailand is to make sure you’re qualified – you’ll definitely want to be TEFL certified!
+Teaching positions in Thailand and online are available year-round, so you can apply anytime.

-Mikki, another former Bridge teach abroad program participant, has also had a positive experience teaching English in Thailand.
+Mikki, another former Bridge teach abroad program participant, also had a positive experience teaching English in Thailand.
 She worked at a school in Phuket, a gorgeous tropical island.
-She remarked on some of the fun activities that her school hosted.
+She remarked on some of the fun activities that her school hosted:

-“During the semester we have Sports Week.
+“During the semester, we had Sports Week.
 This is one full week where all of the students are divided into teams and compete with each other in different sports such as football (or soccer, as we call it), basketball, volleyball, dance, and many more!”

 “We normally go to the markets to buy street food such as Pad Thai or Spring Rolls.
 You could also buy clothes and personal accessories.”